Bingtown/bootstrap-portfolio-page/README.md

 # bootstrap-portfolio-page
-A portfolio page that utilizes bootstrap and is responsive to mobile devices
+A portfolio page with an about me and contact page included that utilizes bootstrap and is responsive to mobile devices.